 In these reports, people are counted as having been seen rough sleeping if they have been encountered by a commissioned outreach worker bedded down on the street, or in other open spaces or locations not designed for habitation, such as doorways, stairwells, parks or derelict buildings.
 The report does not include people from “hidden homeless” groups such as those “sofa surfing” or living in squats, unless they have also been seen bedded down in one of the settings outlined above.

 Separate reports are produced for London as a whole and for individual boroughs, and these are published each quarter.
 There are also annual reports that contain aggregated information for all four quarters of the year.
-The reports listed below cover the period from 1 April 2014 onwards.
-Earlier reports can be found on the St Mungo’s website.

 - Quarterly and Annual Reports Schedule 2021/22